In today’s fast-paced business world, understanding business intelligence, data and analytics is no longer a luxury—it’s a necessity.

 Gathering data from various sources and integrating it into a centralized data warehouse is the first step.
 This ensures a single source of truth for analysis.

 One popular technique for data gathering is web scraping PHP.
 Essentially, web scraping involves programmatically extracting and processing data from websites -largely made possible by various PHP libraries.
-The process involves navigating to different URLs, analyzing HTML code, and extracting the required information from these webpages to be integrated into your data warehouse.
+The process involves navigating to different URLs, analyzing HTML code, and extracting the required information from these web pages to be integrated into your data warehouse.
 It’s a reliable and efficient method of data collection for any business intelligence initiative.

 Effective data visualization is key to making insights accessible.
 Design your dashboards and reports with end-users in mind for maximum impact.
 For a more detailed guide read our blog on how to create an effective data visualization dashboard.